Do you have a lot of ink and you’re wondering if getting laser hair removal will damage your tattoos? You’re not the only one!

 Since hair grows in cycles and each hair is at a different point in the cycle, a number of treatments are required in order to target all of the hair in an area.
 True Lasers, or any other class IV FDA approved lasers, are able to target the hair follicles within the layers of the skin without causing any damage to the skin’s surface.
 This makes them popular for those with darker skin tones, as they won’t cause any skin pigmentation.

+Schedule a FREE consultation for laser hair removal with Body Details.
 Learn more about how laser hair removal works by watching this video, which explains the technical details of laser treatments:

 How Laser Hair Removal Affects Tattoos

 Lasers are designed to target the pigment of the hair, which is located in the hair follicle deep in the layers of the skin.
 The hair pigment absorbs the laser, ultimately destroying the follicle and preventing the hair from growing back.
 If laser hair removal is done on tattooed skin, there’s no way for the laser to know not to target the pigment of the tattoo ink.
 Even if the tattoo is unwanted and you plan to have it lasered off anyway, the equipment used for laser hair removal isn’t designed to do both.
 Instead, the lasers will cause severe skin damage and burning that can lead to scarring in the future.

 If you’re trying to keep your tattoo but get rid of the surrounding hair, you licensed medical laser technician will likely create a template to place over your ink.
 This will ensure that the laser doesn’t affect the skin around your tattoo and allow you to get hair removal everywhere else.
 Typically your laser technician will ensure there are at least 2 to 3 centimeters between your tattoo and the treated area.
 As long as your tattoo is protected, there’s no risk of it being ruined by laser hair removal.